J. Laurie Snell

-James Laurie Snell (January 15, 1925 in Wheaton, Illinois – March 19, 2011 in Hanover, New Hampshire) was an American mathematician.
+James Laurie Snell (January 15, 1925 in Wheaton, Illinois – March 19, 2011 in Hanover, New Hampshire) was an American mathematician and educator.

 Biography

 J. Laurie Snell was the son of Roy Snell, an adventure author, and Lucille, a concert pianist.
 Lucille taught the three sons (Jud, John and Laurie) to play piano, cello, and violin.
 The family had a life-lease on a cabin in Isle Royale National Park where they would go for summer holidays.

 Graduate work

 Snell studied mathematics at the University of Illinois with Joseph L. Doob from 1948 through 1951; Doob introduced him to martingales, an aspect of probability theory.

 Doob assigned such topics by having students attempt to solve a series of problems that he kept on file cards.
 Snell earned his Ph.D. in 1951 ("Applications of Martingale System Theorems"), with Doob as his supervisor.

 Dartmouth College

 At Dartmouth College Snell became involved in a mathematics department project to develop a course on modern mathematics used in biological and social sciences.
 He worked with John G. Kemeny and Gerald L. Thompson to write Introduction to Finite Mathematics (1957) which described probability theory, linear algebra, and applications in sociology, genetics, psychology, anthropology, and economics.
 They found "the basic ideas of finite mathematics were easier to state and theorems about them considerably easier to prove than their infinite counterparts."
 A French translation was made by M. C. Loyau and published in 1960 by Donod.

 Another colleague at Dartmouth, Hazleton Mirkil, joined the team to write Finite Mathematical Structures (1959) for sophomores at Dartmouth studying science.
 Infinite problems are considered after their finite counterparts are fully developed in the text.
 In 1962 the publisher Prentice-Hall issued a third book from a Dartmouth team: Kemeny, Snell, Thompson, and Arthur Schleifer Jr. wrote Finite Mathematics with Business Applications which included applications: computer circuits, critical path analysis, flow diagrams for computing and accounting procedures, Monte Carlo simulation of decision processes, reliability, decision theory, waiting line theory, a simple approach to mathematics of finance, matrix games, and the simplex method for solving linear programming problems.
 A second edition of the first text came out in 1966.